 Things to do in Darling Harbour for Kids & Adults | Adults can be Kids too!

 Cockle Bay Wharf

-OK, so you arrived into the harbour on the ferry and your tummy is screaming “I need food!”, well then you came to the right place!
+OK, so you arrived at the harbour on the ferry and your tummy is screaming “I need food!”, well, then you came to the right place!
 Cockle Bay Wharf is the spot for you.
 Here you will be faced with perhaps too many choices of where to eat.
 Which one will I try today, or should I come back tomorrow?
 I am always hungry!
-I plan what to eat for breakfast, lunch and dinner; actually I already plan it all out the night before.
+I plan what to eat for breakfast, lunch and dinner; actually, I already plan it all out the night before.
 Haha… Anyways, back to the story!

-Off course it took us a while to choose the right restaurant, but got to say, all of them were pumping with a happy and cheerful atmosphere.
+Of course, it took us a while to choose the right restaurant but got to say, all of them were pumping with a happy and cheerful atmosphere.
 Relaxed smiles and slow motion of the holidays can be felt everywhere!
 Cockle Bay Wharf is a happy place!
 A place to hang out; a place to go for a stroll with your loved ones; a place to eat with a view over the Darling Harbour; and at night, it is a place to party!
 Boy oh boy, I have attended a few crazy parties here in the past.
 Haha…

 Tip: One of the best things to do in Darling Harbour is to take a ferry as the preferred transport to this awesome place.
 That way, you can view the harbour from a different perspective.
 The panoramic view from the ferry opens up over the Cockle Bay Wharf and it is a truly great opportunity to capture the scene with your camera.